-The company leases various properties and motor vehicles.
-Rental contracts are typically made for fixed periods but may have extension options as described below.
-The company mainly has a 65 year emphyteutical grant for land in Marsa entered into in 2005.
+The company leases various motor vehicles from a related party forming part of Mizzi Organisation.
+Rental contracts are typically made for fixed periods of 6 years.
 Lease terms are negotiated on an individual basis and contain a wide range of different terms and conditions.
 The lease agreements do not impose any covenants.
 Leased assets may not be used as security for borrowing purposes.